bicpi/deployer/README.md

 # Deployer

-The Deployer tool reduces the complexity of a deployment from a local directory to the directory on a remote server to a simple command line call:
+**The Deployer command line tool allows to synchronize a local with a remote directory.**

-    $ cd /path/to/local/project/dir
+A simple Yaml configuration file eases the complexity of handling connection data to different remote servers by providing support for

+* different targets - e.g. development, stage or production servers
+* excluding special files or directories - e.g. cache, logs, configuration files
+* command hooks - e.g. to clear a cache after deployment or rebuilding search indices

+The configuration allows to merge default settings with specific target settings to avoid redundancy.

+Using the Deployer is dead simple:

     $ deployer

-You'll be guided through a short interactive process with a preview (dry run) what will be synced and if you confirm you deployment will roll out.
+You'll be guided through a short interactive process asking for

+* the local source directory to be synced - defaults to the current directory
+* a target name that defines the remote server (e.g. "dev", "stage", "prod") - defaults to "dev"

+The detailed target data is read from the configuration file `.deployer.yml` in the local source directory.

+The deployment process then starts with a dry run (preview).
+You'll see a detailed list of what will happen during the deployment process.
+If you are ready to go the deployment will roll out after prompting for your final confirmation.

 ## 1) Installation